52850498/opengrid/docs/Architecture.md

 ## Plenar.io test service layer

-A publicly-available instance of the Plenar.io service layer is at [http://opengrid-service-dev-1134290206.us-west-2.elb.amazonaws.com/opengrid-service/](http://opengrid-service-dev-1134290206.us-west-2.elb.amazonaws.com/opengrid-service/)
+A publicly-available instance of the Plenar.io service layer is at [http://opengrid-service-dev-1134290206.us-west-2.elb.amazonaws.com/opengrid-service/](http://opengrid-service-dev-1134290206.us-west-2.elb.amazonaws.com/opengrid-service/).
+The authentication is `User: NoAuth` and `Pass: NoAuth`.

 Use this end-point to test any changes you have made to the OpenGrid application that relies on Plenario, but does not require the setup of the service layer.